10 Nail Problems You Need to Know About

 Pitting is characterized by the multiple dents or pits along the nail.
 If you are not aware that you have one of these conditions, pitting on your nail may be a sign that you are at risk for a possibly serious health problem.

-Related Conditions: Psoriasis, eczema, connective tissue disorders such as Reiter’s syndrome or Lupus, syphilis and alopecia areata.
+Related Conditions: Psoriasis, eczema, connective tissue disorders such as Reiter’s syndrome or Lupus, syphilis, and alopecia areata.
 (14)

-Nutrient Deficiencies: Inadequate nutrient intake of calcium, minerals and proteins is associated with pitting and is most susceptible in children under the age of 12 (16).
+Nutrient Deficiencies: Inadequate nutrient intake of calcium, minerals, and proteins is associated with pitting and is most susceptible in children under the age of 12 (16).

-Additional Recommendations: Many drugs such as antibiotics, oral contraceptives and chemotherapeutic agents have also been shown to induce nail pitting (15).
+Additional Recommendations: Many drugs such as antibiotics, oral contraceptives, and chemotherapeutic agents have also been shown to induce nail pitting (15).
 Ask your doctor if a prescription you are taking may be causing your problems.

 Good Nutrition For Beautiful Nails

 To prevent nail problems it is imperative to follow a healthy lifestyle including a diet rich in nutrient dense foods.
-Additionally, look to avoid toxins, maintain clean hygienic practices and moisturize nails daily using natural oil treatments such as coconut, avocado or olive oil.
+Additionally, look to avoid toxins, maintain clean hygienic practices, and moisturize nails daily using natural oil treatments such as coconut, avocado or olive oil.

 What If I Bite My Nails?

 Nail biting is something I have always struggled with.
-It seams like I can go 2 weeks without touching my nails and then all of sudden I get the urge to chew on them.
+It seems like I can go 2 weeks without touching my nails and then all of a sudden I get the urge to chew on them.
 One of the problems with this is that it makes the individual more susceptible to paronychia, which is a skin infection that occurs around the nails.

-As we chew our nails, bacteria, yeast and other microorganisms can slip into the open tissue abrasions, leading to swelling, redness and pus build-up around the nail.
+As we chew our nails, bacteria, yeast, and other microorganisms can slip into the open tissue abrasions, leading to swelling, redness, and pus build-up around the nail.
 Bacterial infections caused by nail biting are one of the most common nail problems.

 Most people, like myself, have developed this habit in childhood.
 Here are some strategies you and I can apply to kick the habit:

 1. Keep a Journal: Journal to identify times when you are desiring nail biting.
 There may be certain activities that bring it on more than others.
-Journaling increases your awareness and when you are aware, you can catch yourself before you commit the act and you can change around your behaviors more effectively.
+Journaling increases your awareness and when you are aware, you can catch yourself before you commit the act and you can change your behaviors more effectively.

 2. Trim Your Nails: If you keep your nails trimmed you will be less likely to bite them.